The Alpha Crew Series · Book four

 Navy SEAL Jake Heath has his eyes on Alexa Mays.
 The FBI Agent is whip smart and hot as hell, but she won’t give him the time of day.
 So, when she calls him out of the blue, he thinks his luck has changed.

 But instead of meeting up for a romantic dinner, Alexa needs Jake for a very different reason.
-Her counterterrorism team is hot on the heels of the extremist that Jake’s task force has been tracking for months, and now he’s on American soil.
+Her counterterrorism group is hot on the heels of the extremist that Jake’s team has been tracking for months, and now he’s on American soil.
 The only way she can take him down is with Jake’s help.

 Alexa knows Jake is tough and relentless…and that the chemistry between them is electric.
 Although she’s risking her heart—and maybe even her career—by bringing him onto the mission, she doesn’t have another choice.
 Together, they’re an unstoppable and powerful team.